vignettes/v020_datastorage.Rmd

 to specify the desired location (using the function’s arguments).
 It

-will check the existence of the folders n2khab_data
+will check the existence of the directories n2khab_data

 ,